parlakbarann/wazuh-n8n-fortigate-soar/README.md

 ### Step 1: Import and Configure the n8n Workflow

-1.  **Import Workflow:** Import the `workflow.json` file into your n8n instance.
+1.  **Import Workflow:** Import the `n8n/workflow.json` file into your n8n instance.
 2.  **Configure Credentials & Variables:** The workflow requires several pieces of information to be configured directly in the n8n nodes.

     *   **Wazuh Credentials:**
         *   In the **"IMPORTANT FIRST STEP!"** node, replace `YOURWAZUHUSERNAME` and `YOURWAZUHPASSWORD` with your actual Wazuh API credentials.
-	*   Obtain an API key from AbuseIPDB and enter it in the YOUR_ABUSEIPDB_API_KEY section.
         *   In the **"HTTP Request"** node, update the URL `https://YOUR_WAZUH_HOST:9200` to point to your Wazuh server.

     *   **AbuseIPDB API Key:**
-        *   In the **"AbuseIPDB Check"** node, go to the "Header" section to find the API key.
+        *   In the **"AbuseIPDB Check"** node, go to the "Header" section and replace the placeholder API key with your own AbuseIPDB API key.
-        > **⚠️ Security Warning:** The workflow includes a pre-filled, static API key.
-For security and proper functionality, you **must replace** this with your own AbuseIPDB API key.
-For better security practices, it is highly recommended to store the key as a credential or an environment variable in n8n instead of hardcoding it.
+        > **⚠️ Security Warning:** The API key is hardcoded in the workflow.
+For better security, it is highly recommended to store the key as a credential or an environment variable in n8n.

     *   **Telegram Configuration:**
         *   In the **"Send a text message"** and **"Send a text message1"** nodes, replace `YOUR_TELEGRAM_CHAT_ID` with the target Telegram chat ID.